17021084/in-su-ta-gu-ra-mu/readme.md

 # Instagram- clone main function

 I just focus to make functions.
-I didnt focus to make UI
+I didnt focus UI

 ### How to Run it